winitzki/scall/tutorial/programming_dhall.md

 -- A strict evaluation of `slow` would require over a thousand years! let slow : Natural = Natural/fold 1000000000000000000 Natural (λ(x : Natural) → Natural/subtract x 1) 1

+-- Import an infinite sequence of zero bytes.
+-- let zeros = /dev/zero   -- This will never stop.
 ```

 Triggering one of these situations will implement (an artificial example of) a **partial function** in Dhall.